schoelle/dommod/README.md

 Produces a .dot file that can be used by [GraphViz](https://graphviz.org/) and similar tools to draw a dependency graph.

+## output

+Optional argument of .dm filename (otherwise stdout will be used)

+Output the read-in module in .dm format, useful for converting from JSON to DM.

+## json

+Optional argument of .json filename (otherwise stdout will be used)

+Output the read-in module in .json format, useful for converting from DM to JSON.

 # Changelog

 ## 2021-02-07